-If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules. elements (bytes) This number has to be between 64 and 512 bytes.
+Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
+Maximum size of e elements (bytes) Filename This number has to be between 64 and 512 bytes.